-3. Bone Lake
+Bone Lake

-- Bone Lake Inlet and Outlet Fish Barriers.
-Bone Lake has an overabundance of rough fish, which disturb the lake bottom and can cause an increase in the internal load of phosphorus in the lake.
+• Bone Lake Inlet and Outlet Fish Barriers.
+Bone Lake has an overabundance of rough fish, which disturb the lake bottom and can cause an increase in the

+- internal load of phosphorus in the lake.
 The District will install a barrier to manage the movement of rough fish into Bone Lake at the inlet to the lake from Moody Lake.
 The project will be funded through grants and District funds. - Bone Lake Infiltration Basin Planning and Design.
 The project will include design of an infiltration basin to provide volume reduction and water quality improvements through a subwatershed located east of the creek and near Oakhill Road North.
 Project planning and design will be funded by the District. - Bone Lake Infiltration Basin Implementation.
 The project would implement the Infiltration Basin Design identified above.
 The facility will require private landowner participation to identify its location. - Bone Lake Shoreland Survey.
 The District will complete a shoreline survey to identify areas for improvements such as shoreline buffers and lakescaping. - Alum Treatment.
 The District may conduct an alum treatment or other inlake treatment to reduce the internal phosphorus load in Bone Lake. - Bone Lake Diagnostic Implementation.
 The CLFLWD will implement the phosphorus reduction activities identified in the Bone Lake Diagnostic Study.
-The Study included targeting tributary monitoring and watershed modeling to identify additional sources of watershed phosphorus loads to Bone Lake and target phosphorus reduction activities in the watershed. - The District is proposing to complete a variety of feasibility studies and designs for wetland restorations in the Bone Lake watershed to reduce phosphorus and improve wetland function. - The Distirct completed a rural subwatershed assessment to identify agricultural sources of phosphorus loading to Bone Lake and prioritize agricultural best management practices to reduce phosphorus and other pollutant loading.
+The Study included targeting tributary monitoring and watershed modeling to identify additional sources of watershed phosphorus loads to Bone Lake and target phosphorus reduction activities in the watershed. - The District is proposing to complete a variety of feasibility studies and designs for wetland restorations in the Bone Lake watershed to reduce phosphorus and improve wetland function. - The District completed a rural subwatershed assessment to identify agricultural sources of phosphorus loading to Bone Lake and prioritize agricultural best management practices to reduce phosphorus and other pollutant loading. - Bone Lake Fish Barriers: The district constructed carp barriers to restrict rough fish from uprooting aquatic vegetation and stirring up sediment.

-4. Other Lakes and Streams
+Other Lakes and Streams

-The CLFLWD will conduct lake water quality studies and develop management plans for Sea Lake, Nielsen Lake and Clear Lake, and will complete a stream assessment of the Bone-Birch-School-Little Comfort lake Tributary, located in Scandia.
-IN 2016, the Distirct completed the following surveys on Sea Lake: fish community, aquatic plant point-incept and sediment characteristics.
+- Moody Lake Diagnostic Study The study included flow and water quality monitoring results, watershed loading, monitoring strategies, findings and recommendations and implementation strategies.
+The City will work with Washington Conservation District and CLFLWD to implement projects identified in the study and support additional monitoring. - The CLFLWD will conduct lake water quality studies and develop management plans for Sea Lake, Nielsen Lake and Clear Lake, and will complete a stream assessment of the Bone-Birch-School-Little Comfort lake Tributary, located in Scandia.
+In 2016, the District completed the following surveys on Sea Lake: fish community, aquatic plant point-incept and sediment characteristics.